Replicon-genetics/rg_exploder_shared/README.md

 Python code for generating synthetic sequence data; Synthetic DNASEQ or RNASEQ reads

 This repository https://github.com/snowlizardz/rg_exploder_shared/ holds Python code, shell scripts, data and metadata for the fragmentation of DNA sequences intended to emulate NGS style sequencing reads.
 Further documents are also included eg: Maintenance guide for using the maintenance tools in folders helper_python & helper_scripts.
+It is a tidied-up version of the development repository at https://github.com/snowlizardz/rg_exploder

 The main objective of the repository is to share this with selected people, or for placement the Public Domain as read-only when permissions are suitably set.